 Math is a universal tool that helps our children thrive.
 From the earliest years, when parents show children the importance of sharing (dividing) with others, they are also teaching them math.
 As they get older, though, children often ask, “When will I use math in real life?”
 The answer to them should be, “Every day!”
 Children need to develop a strong math foundation early to help them through school, future careers, and throughout every aspect of their lives.

-By taking more math in high school and college, students keep their career options wide-open.
+By taking more math in high school and university, students keep their career options wide-open.
 So many careers incorporate math in some way: doctor, marine biologist, engineer, ship’s captain, even artist — the list is never-ending!
 According to the Georgetown University Public Policy Institute, most occupations require mathematical knowledge to be successful.
 (To read examples of how math is used in different careers, read our Cool Careers Using Math articles.)
 Math is also growing in importance in the competitive job market.

 School and careers aside, so many young people — and their parents — don’t understand how they already use math all the time.
 Math is critical to success in problem-solving and critical thinking, and it’s an intrinsic part of language, spatial, directional and memory skills.
 Here are a few more examples.

 Managing Money: We count dollars and cents.
 Algebra helps us plan our finances.
 The concepts of principal and interest are key to buying a car or a house.
 Earning, saving, retirement planning — it’s all math.

 Playing Sports: Math helps us keep track of sports scores and statistics.
 Geometry and trigonometry help us find the best way to hit a baseball, make a basket or jump over hurdles.

 Eating Healthy: We count calories and grams of carbs or fats.
 We take nutritional supplements that add up to 100% of our recommended daily requirements.
 We use proportions and ratios when we double or halve a recipe or an ingredient.